 This workshop offers a practical introduction to whole genome sequencing (WGS) for microbial identification and analysis.
 Participants will learn key steps, including DNA extraction using automated systems, quality control methods, and sequencing data analysis.
 The program includes hands-on training with commercial software (CLC Genomics Workbench) and open-source platforms (Galaxy, CGE Services).
 Through lectures and practical sessions, participants will explore the role of WGS in clinical microbiology, with applications such as antimicrobial resistance prediction and genome assembly.
 This workshop is designed for professionals seeking to expand their expertise in microbial genomics.

-Supported by Qiagen
+Supported By Qiagen